OBOFoundry/OBOFoundry.github.io/principles/fp-007-relations.md

 ## Purpose

-To facilitate interoperability between multiple ontologies, especially with respect to logical inference.
-That is, a reasoner can only detect logical inconsistencies between ontologies and infer new axioms if the ontologies use the same relations (aka object properties).
+To facilitate interoperability between multiple ontologies, especially with respect to logical inference, because a reasoner can only detect logical inconsistencies between ontologies and infer new axioms if the ontologies use the same relations (aka object properties).

 ## Recommendations and Requirements